The connection between the body and mind is strong and conditions like depression can wreak havoc on our health.

 Depression shortens a person’s lifespan, on average by 14 to 32 years but not just because of suicide, according to the National Institute of Mental Health.

 People with serious mental illness are more likely to suffer from chronic diseases related to addiction, obesity, and poverty.

 Besides these factors, emerging research is shedding light on how physical and mental health are intertwined, particularly how depression can affect a person’s cardiovascular health.

 Much of it relates to proteins such as interleukin-18 (IL-18) and factors that increase its prevalence in the body.

 Researchers have found higher IL-18 concentrations in people who smoke, those with lower high-density lipoproteins — also known as “good” cholesterol — levels, and high triglycerides.

-A 2011 study of 5,661 middle-aged men found that increased levels of interleukin-18 in the blood “is prospectively and independently” associated with an increased risk of cardiovascular disease.
+A found that increased levels of interleukin-18 in the blood “is prospectively and independently” associated with an increased risk of cardiovascular disease.
 The researchers noted, however, the association was modest in strength.